Post Summary: A Bad Foundation Can’t Be Patched

 They weren’t.
 Someone searching for boat canopies might not want a new boat or need their boat repaired.
 But the site treated all three like one offering, so Google treated the whole page like one confused signal.
 Nothing ranked the way it should have.

 We didn’t fix that site.
 We rebuilt it.
-That’s usually how it goes when seo before launch was never part of the conversation — the foundation isn’t something you patch.
+That’s usually how it goes when the SEO work was never part of the build.
+The foundation isn’t something you patch.
 It’s something you pour again from scratch.

 How much time do you have?
 Because this question alone could take an hour.

-But seriously — everything.
+But seriously, everything.
 Absolutely everything.
 From headings to cannibalization risks, which means one page is taking out the other page’s search intent.
-From funneling — creating for conversion and not just pretty — to site structure, page hierarchy, schema markup, internal linking.
-The list is long, and most web designers skip all of it.
+From funneling, creating for conversion and not just pretty, to site structure, page hierarchy, and internal linking.
+The list is long, and on the sites we rebuild, most of it was never addressed.

 The problem with buying from a web designer that doesn’t understand SEO is that you can’t do SEO with a poorly designed, poorly developed website.
-Because web designers aren’t web developers.
-Those are different skill sets.
+Design and development are different skill sets.
 One makes things look right.
-The other makes things work right — under the hood, in the code, in the structure Google reads.
+The other makes things work right, under the hood, in the code, in the structure Google reads.

 What Goes Wrong on Day One